mozilla-bteam/bmo/docs/en/rst/administering/parameters.rst

 emailsuffix
     This is a string to append to any email addresses when actually sending mail to that address.
 It is useful if you have changed the :param:`emailregexp` param to only allow local usernames, but you want the mail to be delivered to username\@my.local.hostname.

-createemailregexp
-    This defines the (case-insensitive) regexp to use for email addresses that are permitted to self-register.
-The default (:paramval:`.*`) permits any account matching the emailregexp to be created.
-If this parameter is left blank, no users will be permitted to create their own accounts and all accounts will have to be created by an administrator.

 password_complexity
     Set the complexity required for passwords.
 In all cases must the passwords be at least 6 characters long.